stanfordjournalism/padj-code/assignments/python_lists_dicts.md

 Read and work through the following:

 > **NOTE: You don't have to do the exercises in Automate the Boring Stuff, but you should type in the commands for code examples throughout the text.
-Use a standard interactive Python shell by typing `python` or `ipython` (if you've installed the latter).**
+Use a [JupyterLite notebook tab][] or fire up an interactive Python shell in GitHub Codespace by typing `python` in the Bash terminal.

 * Lists
 	* Read [Automate's Chapter 4 on Lists](https://automatetheboringstuff.com/chapter4/) and **stop right before** the section titled [Example Program: Magic 8 Ball with a List](https://automatetheboringstuff.com/chapter4/#calibre_link-2296).